creativecommons/faq/faq-en.md

 file-trading is expressly considered to be noncommercial for purposes of compliance with the NC licenses.
 Barter of NC-licensed material for other items of value is not permitted.

+#### Do I need to worry about website terms of service when I share CC-licensed content on social media platforms?

+It is always a good idea to familiarize yourself with the terms and conditions that apply to any service you are using.
+Generally speaking, most social media platforms allow users to keep the copyright they have in their content and ask users to grant them a copyright license to use that content for purposes of providing their service.
+In some cases, platforms may also ask for a license to use your content in advertising and other promotions of their service.
+Creative Commons licenses do not allow sublicensing, which means you cannot grant a license to a platform with respect to the rights in any CC-licensed content you do not own.
+For example, if you share on Facebook a CC-licensed image you downloaded from Flickr, you cannot grant Facebook any rights to that image under copyright.
+However, it is unusual for social media platforms to require you to own or control the copyright on all content you share on their sites.
+Instead, they often simply require that you have the rights to post it.
+As with content in the public domain or copyrighted content you are using under fair use or some other exception or limitation to copyright, when you share third party CC-licensed content on a platform, you aren’t granting that platform any rights to the content under copyright.
+When sharing CC-licensed content, always remember to provide proper attribution and otherwise comply with the relevant license conditions.

+Don't forget that a CC license only speaks to copyright, and there may be other rights (for example, privacy rights) that are relevant when sharing on social media.

 ### Additional restrictions on licensed material